OwenKe11y/Theory-Of-Algorithms/README.md

   <li>

- Select either the scikit-learn.ipynb or quantum-computing.ipynb notebook from the menu on the left panel to view the notebooks.
+ Select either the post-correspondence.ipynb or countdown.ipynb notebook from the menu on the left panel to view the notebooks.

   </li>
 </ol>